antopaul/HibernateDemo/README.md

 # HibernateDemo
-Hibernate  Sample application including interceptor and statement inspector.
+Hibernate  Sample application using PostgreSQL database including interceptor and statement inspector.

 To create table